Aliases for EYA2 Gene

 GeneCards Summary for EYA2 Gene

 EYA2 (EYA Transcriptional Coactivator And Phosphatase 2) is a Protein Coding gene.
-Among its related pathways are DNA Double-Strand Break Repair and G2/M DNA damage checkpoint.
+Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
 GO annotations related to this gene include magnesium ion binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is EYA1.
+An important paralog of this gene is EYA4.

 UniProtKB/Swiss-Prot for EYA2 Gene

-Functions both as protein phosphatase and as transcriptional coactivator for SIX1, and probably also for SIX2, SIX4 and SIX5.
+Functions both as protein phosphatase and as transcriptional coactivator for SIX1, and probably also for SIX2, SIX4 and SIX5 (PubMed:12500905, PubMed:23435380).
 Tyrosine phosphatase that dephosphorylates Tyr-142 of histone H2AX (H2AXY142ph) and promotes efficient DNA repair via the recruitment of DNA repair complexes containing MDC1.
-Tyr-142 phosphorylation of histone H2AX plays a central role in DNA repair and acts as a mark that distinguishes between apoptotic and repair responses to genotoxic stress.
+Tyr-142 phosphorylation of histone H2AX plays a central role in DNA repair and acts as a mark that distinguishes between apoptotic and repair responses to genotoxic stress (PubMed:19351884).
 Its function as histone phosphatase may contribute to its function in transcription regulation during organogenesis.
-Plays an important role in hypaxial muscle development together with SIX1 and DACH2; in this it is functionally redundant with EYA1.
+Plays an important role in hypaxial muscle development together with SIX1 and DACH2; in this it is functionally redundant with EYA1 (PubMed:12500905).